benhoIIand/grunt-cache-bust/README.md

     queryString: false                            // Use a query string for cache busting instead of rewriting files
     outputDir: ''                                 // Directory where all hashed assets will be copied.
 Is relative to baseDir
     clearOutputDir: false,                        // Clear output directory.
 If outputDir was not set clear will not work
-    cdnPath: 'http://owncdn.test.com/path'        // Url + Path of own CDN where hashed files are uploaded to.
+    urlPrefixes: ['http://owncdn.test.com/path']  // Array of Url + Path of own CDNs where hashed files are uploaded to.
 }
 ```